dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The church stands at the highest point in the town.

-The original Medieval church is thought to have been a very fine example.
+The original medieval church is thought to have been a very fine example.
 However, following the collapse of Old St Chad's in 1788, there was concern about the safety of the church.
 An act of Parliament decreed the demolition and rebuilding of all but the tower.

 The present tower and spire were built around 1475 AD.
 The rest of the present church is Georgian.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2018-07-14_12_53_39_DSC_2794_DxO.jpg)